jfcameron/G2Dj/README.md

 Games are written against an ECS.
 The ECS is comprised of 3 basic class types: Scene, GameObject, Component.
 Scenes define a 3D space with a customizable set of capabilities (rendering, physics, etc.).
 A game can be made of any number of scenes and can be run concurrently.
 GameObjects have a set of Components.
-Components define behaviours for their parent Gameobjects.
+Components define behaviours for their parent GameObjects.
 ```java
 public static void main(String[] args)
 {